**This week our learning theme is … 'Goldilocks and the Three Bears - part 2'**

 ||

-The theme this week is - ‘look closely - part 2'
+The theme this week is - 'Goldilocks and the Three Bears - part 2'

 These are some the things that we will be learning about and exploring.